The [CII]--SFR correlation in dwarf galaxies across cosmic time: Results

 While a spatially-resolved correlation can be obtained for local galaxies with high-resolution observations, at high redshift this is not achievable anymore, and the integrated correlation is employed instead.
 Now, we investigate the metallicity evolution of the integrated correlation, by computing the ratio between the total [CII] luminosity $L_{\rm [CII]}$ and the SFR $\dot{M}_{\rm star}$.
 Since we follow a single galaxy only, the metallicity evolution directly follows from the redshift evolution, and we cannot disentangle any distinct effect among the two.
-For simplicity, we assume that the [CII]--SFR correlation does not intrinsically depend on redshift, and the only possible dependence is due to the metallicity.
-In Fig.~\ref{fig:ciisfr_evo}, we show the ratio at six different redshifts, i.e. $z=4.0, 3.0, 2.0, 1.0, 0.5$,~and~$0$, compared with the predictions from \citet{vallini15} and the best-fits from \citet{delooze14} for the DGS galaxies (red dashed line) and from \citet{herreracamus18} for galaxies with normal SF efficiency (SFE; blue dotted line).
+According to \citet{vallini15}, at $z\gsim 4$, the higher CMB temperature goes into equilibrium with the spin temperature of the transition powering the [CII] line, and the stronger UV pumping changes the state populations.
+This results in a suppression of the [CII] luminosity.
+At lower redshift, this effect disappears, and the [CII]-SFR correlations loses any intrinsic dependence on redshift.
+For this reason, we can safely assume here that the only evolution of the correlation expected in our simulations is due to the metallicity evolution of the galaxy.
+In Fig.~\ref{fig:ciisfr_evo}, we show the ratio at different metallicities for the two galaxies, compared with the predictions by \citet{vallini15} and the best-fits from \citet{delooze14} for the DGS galaxies (red dashed line) and from \citet{herreracamus18} for galaxies with normal SF efficiency (SFE; blue dotted line).
 The shaded areas correspond to the scatter in the relations, i.e. 0.32~and~0.26~dex, respectively.
-For each redshift/metallicity value, the `expected' ratio from the different correlations (theoretical or observational) is estimated by deriving the $L_{\rm [CII]}$ from the SFR in the simulation.
-This also explains the apparent metallicity evolution of the DGS line by \citet{delooze14}, for which the slope is sub-linear.
-On the other hand, the linear correlation from \citet{herreracamus18} is perfectly reflected in the constant ratio all over the considered metallicity range.
-Our data points, shown as black stars, exhibit a clear evolution with metallicity, with a surprisingly good agreement with the theoretical model by \citet{vallini15}, and only approaching the \citet{delooze14} and \citet{herreracamus18} data at $z=0$ and $Z\sim 0.3-0.5\rm~Z_\odot$.
+The two runs, shown as black stars (H1) and squares (H2), exhibit a clear evolution with metallicity, with a surprisingly good agreement with the theoretical model by \citet{vallini15}, and only approaching the \citet{delooze14} and \citet{herreracamus18} data at $z=0$ and $Z\sim 0.3-0.5\rm~Z_\odot$.

 Unfortunately, due to the scatter in the observed [CII]--SFR correlation, the evolutionary trend we observed in the simulation can easily remain hidden within the uncertainty.
 Indeed, if we consider the $3\sigma$ scatter in the sample, with $\sigma\approx 0.3$, all our data points fall within the uncertainty range.